ericjbergan/book-catalog/README.md

 4. **Consider age** - Older books may naturally show more wear; grade relative to age
 5. **Check completeness** - Verify all pages and elements are present
 6. **Examine thoroughly** - Check cover, spine, pages, and binding carefully

+## Essay Collections Status

+The catalog includes Isaac Asimov's essay collections and their original magazine appearances.
+The following collections still need complete essay lists with publication dates to add their magazine entries:

+**Collections Needing Essay Lists:**
+- The Stars in Their Courses (1971)
+- Of Matters Great and Small (1975)
+- The Sun Shines Bright (1981)
+- The Subatomic Monster (1985)
+- Far as Human Eye Could See (1987)
+- Out of the Everywhere (1990)
+- The Secret of the Universe (1991)
+- Of Time and Space and Other Things (1965)

+**Note:** Collection books are only added to the catalog if they have a confirmed first US paperback edition.
+Magazine entries are added regardless of whether the collection was published in paperback or only in hardcover.

 ## Use Cases